rjw1/octopress/source/_posts/2012-03-06-sudo-rbenv-me-a-sandwich.markdown

 ## Final solution

 rbenv provides us with two niceties to wrap this up with.
-The first is plugin support which means that instead of using a Bash function we can create a sub-command of `rbenv sudo` simply by dropping a shell script into the right place.
+The first is plugin support which means that instead of using a Bash function we can create a sub-command called `rbenv sudo` simply by dropping a shell script into the right place.
 Furthermore all rbenv plugins have access to an `RBENV_ROOT` variable which saves us from calling out to `$(rbenv root)`.
 So we're left with the following code:

 ``` sh ~/.rbenv/plugins/rbenv-sudo/bin/rbenv-sudo
 # Bail on all errors and undefined variables.